Higher Power (band): History

 In September 2019, they signed to Roadrunner Records, and announced that their sophomore album 27 Miles Underwater would be released 24 January 2020 and opened for Vein on their North American tour.
 On 6 September 2019, they released their first single from the album titled "Seamless".
 On 12 November, they album's second single "Low Season" was released.
 From 20 January 2020 to 28 January, they went on a North American co-headline tour with Take Offence and support from Drain.
 On 24 January 2020, they released their sophomore album 27 Miles Underwater.
 The album's third and final single was released 19 January 2020, titled "Lost in Static".
 From January 29 to 9 February, they headlined their own North American tour, with support from Life's Question, Queensway and Hangman.
 From 16 February to 6 March, they opened for Beartooth on their European headline tour, with addition support from the Amity Affliction.
 On 20 February, it was announced that the band would play the first Knotfest at Sea, from 10 to 14 August 2020, however the festival was postponed a year due to the COVID-19 pandemic.
 On 24 November, Kerrang! released a video of a live performance by the band at the K!
 Pit in East London.
 In June 2021, the band played the Download Festival Pilot, the first music festival held the United Kingdom since the Coronavirus outbreak in March 2020.

 In an interview with Kerrang! released on 15 December 2021, it was announced that guitarist Louis Hardy had "quietly" left the group in the prior months.
 Because of this Jimmy Wizard, took over on guitar in studio, and Big Cheese bassist Joe Williams became the band's touring guitarist.
 In the same interview, they announced the release of the single "Fall From Grace", which was released on 17 December.
 In 2022, Hardy joined the band in their performance at Outbreak Fest, citing his return to the group.
+On 7 February 2024, the band released the single "Absolute Bloom", which was followed on 13 June by the single "Stillpoint" featuring Mikey Petroski of Never Ending Game.

+On 27 June 2025, the band surprise released their third LP There's Love in This World if You Want It via Nuclear Blast.